Synapse-Flux-Lab/rag-loom/docs/docs/operations/deployment.md

 - Alerts (if configured) are enabled and confirmed.
 - Smoke tests (`pytest test_service.py`) pass against the deployed instance.

-Proceed to [Monitoring & Observability](./monitoring) to configure dashboards and alerting, and [Troubleshooting](./troubleshooting) for operational runbooks.
+Proceed to [Troubleshooting](./troubleshooting) for operational runbooks and verify your Prometheus/Grafana stack is collecting metrics from the service.